richchapler/AzureSolutionsDocumentation/wip/AI/AIBot_ConversationId.md

 # AI Bot: Conversation Identifier

+> NOTE: SUPPORT ENGINEER SAYS BOT SERVICE >> LOGIC APP IS NOT A SUPPORTED SCENARIO!!!

 ## Use Case

 Solution team wants to be able to **track every technological interaction** arising from a bot prompt (for cost allocation, etc.)